-During the interview process, the intake staff who are responsible for risk screening, indicated transgender or intersex inmates view of their own safety is taken into serious consideration when determining housing placements and programming assignments.
-In addition, the staff indicated because of the assessments that are utilized, each inmate is evaluated separately.
+During the interview process, the staff affirmed the considers the transgender or intersex inmates view of their own safety when determining housing placements and programming assignments.
+In addition, the staff indicated because of the assessments utilized, each inmate is evaluated independently.